brainlife/docs/docs/cli/install.md

 brainlife CLI itself does not provide a capability to sign out natively, but you can remove this file if you wish to sign out before your token expires.

 ### Docker container
-In order to ease the use of the brainlife CLI for those who are experienced with Docker and Singularity, we have created a Docker container of the CLI and it's dependencies that is designed to be used with Singularity (https://hub.docker.com/repository/docker/brainlife/cli).
-You can use the cli through our Docker container via Singularity by running the following command.
+You can use [brainlife CLI](https://hub.docker.com/repository/docker/brainlife/cli){target=_blank} hosted as a docker container via Singularity by running the following command.
 ```
 $ singularity run docker://brainlife/cli login
 ```